snnbotchway/blockvote-polygon-hackathon/README.md

 # BlockVote

-A decentralized voting platform deployed on [Fleek.](https://blockvote.on.fleek.co)
+A decentralized voting platform deployed to [Fleek.](https://blockvote.on.fleek.co)

 ## Technology Stack